bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 )
 ```

-Like any other Bazel target, it's build from the command line
+Like any other Bazel target, it's built from the command line
 ```
 bazel build :MyProject
 ```